marcuswhybrow/ray-peat-rodeo/content/2020-04-26-a-new-landscape-of-life-and-learning.md

 RP: Oh I actually started thinking about education when I was about eight years old.
 We moved to Oregon from San Diego and I had a couple of years at a very tiny school.
 I think there were a dozen students in eighth grade, and so as a third grader I got to listen to the lessons for all of the grades.
 And when I got to the junior high I realized I had already heard the lessons for a couple years previously.

-We had a little encyclopedia, published about 1930, and it had an article about experimental schools, and I heard about [[Bertrand Russell]]'s private school he started with his wife, and that really got me thinking how good the experience was in that tiny country school, and then when I got to the the city schools, how regimented and deadening it was.
+We had a little encyclopedia, published about 1930, and it had an article about experimental schools, and I heard about [[Russell, Bertrand|Bertrand Russell's]] private school he started with his wife, and that really got me thinking how good the experience was in that tiny country school, and then when I got to the the city schools, how regimented and deadening it was.

 So all the way through high school I experienced that stifling effect of most of the classes.
 For example the biology teacher at tenth grade biology refused to talk about evolution.
 Most of the teachers were similarly backward.
 There were two or three very good people and I realized that getting to know enlightened people was the thing, not taking their courses.